PPPDUD/nicedice/README.md

 # nicedice
-`nicedice` is a program for Debian-based systems that lets you simulate dice and other simple, probabilistic mechanisms, like 8-balls.
+`nicedice` is a program for Debian-based systems that lets you simulate dice and other simple, probabilistic mechanisms, like magic 8-balls.

 ## Presets
 `nicedice` comes with multiple premade dice, installed at `/usr/share/nicedice/`: